-Pressure urticaria is an uncommon form of physical urticaria, a subset of chronic urticaria, which presents with erythematous swelling at sites of pressure.
-Chronic urticaria is diagnosed when patients have ongoing urticaria for more than 6 weeks are given the diagnosis of chronic urticaria.
-This distinction is important as an inciting event or etiology is not identified for the majority of patients with chronic urticaria—hence, the term chronic idiopathic urticaria (CIU) is often used.
-A proportion of patients diagnosed with chronic urticaria have physical urticaria, which is urticaria incited by a physical stimulus, such as mechanical (friction, vibration, pressure), thermal, or electromagnetic waves.
+Pressure urticaria is a rare entity of physical urticaria, a subset of chronic urticaria, which presents with erythematous swelling at sites of pressure.
+Chronic urticaria is diagnosed when patients have ongoing urticaria for more than 6 weeks.
+An inciting event or etiology is usually not identified for patients with chronic urticaria, and the term chronic idiopathic urticaria (CIU) is often used.
+A proportion of patients diagnosed with chronic urticaria have physical urticaria, which is urticaria caused by a physical stimulus, such as mechanical (friction, vibration, pressure), thermal, or electromagnetic waves.

-Pressure urticaria may occur immediately (within minutes) after a pressure stimulus.
-However, more commonly, erythema and cutaneous (and often subcutaneous) edema develops 4-6 hours after a pressure stimulus.
+Pressure urticaria may occur immediately (within minutes) or more commonly 4-6 hours after a pressure stimulus.
 For this reason, the term delayed pressure urticaria (DPU) is typically used.
 It appears as an erythematous, cutaneous, and often subcutaneous edema.
 The reaction may last up to 72 hours and can be associated with pruritus, burning, and pain.
 Pressure sites, including the hands, feet, trunk, buttocks, and legs, are most commonly affected.
 Lesions can be induced by a variety of stimuli, including standing, walking, wearing of tight clothes, and sitting or leaning on a hard surface.
+See the image below.

 For further information on urticaria, see Contact Syndrome Urticaria, Dermographism Urticaria, and Solar Urticaria.
 For patient education resources, see the Allergy Center and the Skin, Hair, and Nails Center, as well as Hives and Angioedema.

 Histamine levels are increased in the lesional skin, while intracellular histamine levels are decreased in peripheral white blood cells.
 There is also an increased stimulation of histamine release.
 Despite these findings, histamine is unlikely to be the sole mediator in pressure urticaria.
-This is further demonstrated in the relative unresponsiveness of pressure urticaria to antihistamine treatment.
+This is further demonstrated in the inconsistent effectiveness of antihistamine treatment in pressure urticaria.